Are you consciously designing your life? Do you really understand what that means and how to do it?

 The problem is that, while it sounds great in theory, most people don’t understand what it means to create a meaningful life by design, and they do not have the first clue where to start to make that happen when they feel stuck.

-For that reason, I’m going to share with you 5 steps for designing your life in a way that is both sustainable and wise.
-If changing your life feels like too big a task, check out the video below to find some inspiration before you continue reading:
+For that reason, I’m going to share with you 7 steps for designing your life in a way that is both sustainable and wise.

 Step 1: Get Clear on What You Want